TheRealScriptSquad/AASK.AI/ReadMe.txt

 Contact:
 -------------
 For any inquiries or feedback, please contact the project maintainer at officialscriptsquad@gmail.com.
-You can also visit the [GitHub repository](https://github.com/username/project) for this project.
+You can also visit this GitHub repository, for this project.

 Acknowledgements:
 -------------